Table of Contents

 While there’s no one-size-fits-all price for PCI penetration testing, here’s a breakdown of factors that influence the cost:

-• Test Type: Unlike basic unauthenticated application tests, web application testing is a mandatory component of PCI penetration testing.
-Web application testing typically involves a more in-depth examination.
+• Test Type: Unlike basic unauthenticated application tests, web application testing is mandatory for performing penetration testing.
+Web application testing typically involves a more in-depth application layer testing compared to a cheaper small external infrastructure scan.
+Furthermore, it depends upon the scope of the type of PCI test.

-How do you choose a Qualified Penetration Testing Provider?
+How do you choose a PCI Compliance Penetration Testing Vendor?

-Selecting a qualified penetration testing provider is vital for a thorough and compliant assessment of your Cardholder Data Environment (CDE).
+Selecting a qualified PCI DSS penetration testing service provider is vital for a thorough and compliant assessment of your Cardholder Data Environment (CDE).
 Ensure your chosen provider meets these criteria:

 • Certifications and Qualifications: Seek providers with industry-recognised certifications, such as CREST, OSCP, OSCE, and CISSP, demonstrating their expertise and commitment to professional standards.
 Cyphere is a CREST-accredited penetration testing services provider with proven PCI DSS compliance experience.